aimannab10/OSProject-Git/README.md

 docker network connect mysqlnet nodejs-container docker network connect nodejsnet mysql-container
 ```
-And test the applications again__.
+And test the applications again

 ## What to submit